tytydraco/yessleep/out/The_Rattle_of_Rain.md

 “I know.”
 Eric pulled her close and wrapped his arms around her, still looking around in every direction.
 “I know.”

-As Hannah sobbed against Eric’s chest, Courtney grabbed my hand and leaned her head onto my shoulder.
+As Hannah cried against Eric’s chest, Courtney grabbed my hand and leaned her head onto my shoulder.
 We waited there in silence, and though I couldn’t see her face, I knew that we were both crying as well.

 After a long and unsuccessful search of the nearby trees, we all tried to return to our tents, but then something happened that was somehow weirder than anything else that had happened up until that point…our campsite seemed to be missing.